Praying with us through the week

 Afterwards we decamp to the local cafe before we head off into the day.
 Email the office@stpaulscambridge.org.uk for the zoom code.

-Before a community lunch in the Lower Hall there is a service of candle-lighting.
-All welcome.
+Before a community lunch in the Lower Hall there is a service of hymn singing and candle-lighting.
+All are very welcome.
+Many of our regulars are living with disabilities or mental health concerns.

 Access Hills Road entrance